My latest Ikea hack

 I had a plan to cover the back walls of the shelves in patterned wallpaper.
 I’ve done this a few times on some of my old pieces of furniture.
 It’s a great way of bringing some colour into a room.
 Not needing whole rolls of wallpaper, I nipped down to my local B&Q and picked up a few samples of wallpaper in shades of blue, white and anything with a bit of metallic in it.

 (Top tip number 2 – Wallpaper samples are totally free friends!
 Anytime I’m in a hardware store that sells wallpaper, I always stock up on a few samples of wallpaper, as I use it for so many things.
 Crafting, card making, present wrapping, scrapbooking.
 For anyone who’s not done this before, don’t open a new roll of wallpaper!
-There’s usually always one open, so look for that first and tear off a portion – it’s totally allowed!)
+There’s usually always one open, so look for that first and tear off a portion.
+And for those of you looking to screw theirs to the wall, make sure you do it before applying the wallpaper just to give it a really great finish.)

 With my wallpaper samples ready, I measured out the hole I needed to fill and cut out the shapes I needed in the different patterns.